Patriarchal Vicariate of Jerusalem and Jordan: History

 The Syriac Orthodox patriarch acquired the Monastery of Saint Mark from the Coptic Orthodox in 1472 and this has served ever since as the church of the bishops of Jerusalem.
-There was a deputy metropolitan bishop of Jerusalem from the early 18th century to the office's abolition in 1858, who resided at the Monastery of Saint Mark, whilst the metropolitan bishop resided at the Mor Hananyo Monastery in Tur Abdin.
+There was a deputy metropolitan of Jerusalem from the early 18th century to the office's abolition in 1858, who resided at the Monastery of Saint Mark, whilst the metropolitan resided at the Mor Hananyo Monastery in Tur Abdin.
+In 1870, there were 150 Syriac Orthodox Christians at Jerusalem and Bethlehem, making it the smallest Syriac Orthodox diocese.